luthor112/WinampEasyService/README.md

         * Quit when done
         * `PlayerType` can be `PLAYERTYPE_WINAMP` or `PLAYERTYPE_WACUP`
     * Optional: `GetFileName FileID`: Print the direct filename corresponding to the reference `FileID` to STDOUT
+    * Important: If you wish to show a window, call `ShowWindow(form.Handle, SW_SHOW);` on your Form after creation
+        * ShowWindow resides in `user32.dll`, `SW_SHOW` equals 5
     * Full example: `WinampEasyService\\esrv_exampleexe`

 Bugs:
 * WinAmp crashes in list_OnNotify in ml_easysrv
     * WACUP works correctly

+# ServicePlugins

+The following plugins have been developed using this framework:
+* esrv_bandcamp: Bandcamp integration
+    * Needs a username and the content of the identity cookie
+    * Can save credentials for later
+    * Only works for purchased items
+    * Works for both tracks and albums
+* esrv_soundcloud: SoundCloud integration
+    * Uses SoundCloudExplode under the hood
+* esrv_spotify: Spotify integration
+    * Falls back to YouTube if a track is unavailable and its YouTube ID is set
+    * Uses SpotifyExplode and YouTubeExplode under the hood
+* esrv_youtube: YouTube integration
+    * Unfortunately slow
+    * Uses YouTubeExplode under the hood

+Common operation:
+* Downloaded files and saved credentials are stored in `System.IO.Path.GetTempPath()`